Adrien-Kahn/BlazingHell/README.md

 ### The class `Image_processing`

-`Image_processing` implements the functions that caclculate vegetation density and other important indeces.
-Its constructor get an instannce of `Fire_spot` class.
-Its main method is :
+`Image_processing` implements the functions that calculates vegetation density and other important indeces.
+Its constructor gets an instance of `Fire_spot` class.
+Its main method is:

-- `calc_indices` :  it calculates all the indeces we need and store theme in the dictionary field `bands_bfr`or `bands_aftr `.
+- `calc_indices`: it calculates all the indeces we need and store theme in the dictionary field `bands_bfr` or `bands_aftr`.

-The static method `run`in the bottom of that file run the whole algorithm on the FIRMS data.
+The static method `run` in the bottom of that file runs the whole algorithm on the FIRMS data.

 # DeterministicModel